kylematsuda/pomelo/README.md

 Pomelo's HIR is represented as a graph stored in an arena (essentially a wrapper around a `Vec`, see `pomelo-hir::arena` or [`la_arena`](https://docs.rs/la-arena/latest/la_arena/)).

 This module also contains the code for lowering from the AST.
-Eventually, this will also contain some semantic analysis, probably something like `rustc`'s [`TyCtxt`](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/ty/struct.TyCtxt.html) but way more basic.
+It also contains some basic name resolution -- usages of variables or type constructors are annotated with references to the location in the HIR where their identifiers are defined.

+### Next steps - type inference

+This is the part I've been looking forward to the most!
+Currently reading up on Hindley-Milner, etc.
-Currently, I do not plan to use [`salsa`](https://github.com/salsa-rs/salsa) or any other kind of fancy system for caching completed queries, but this could be added later for more fun/learning/perf.
+As of now, I do not plan to use [`salsa`](https://github.com/salsa-rs/salsa) or any other kind of fancy system for caching completed queries, but this could be added later for more fun/learning/perf.